ibraheemcisse/Kubernetes-Troubleshooting/002: Authorzation and Authentication in Kubernetes.md

 ## Background
 I was working on understanding kubeconfig files and ran into several issues during testing.
 Here's exactly what I did, the problems I encountered, and how I fixed them step by step.

+## 🔍 What This Lab Is About

+This lab is a hands-on deep dive into how Kubernetes authentication and authorization work behind the scenes — specifically through the use of kubeconfig files.

+Instead of relying on defaults or prebuilt tooling, you'll manually construct, inspect, and troubleshoot a kubeconfig file.
+You'll learn:

+What a kubeconfig file actually contains and how Kubernetes uses it

+How authentication works using client certificates and keys

+How authorization depends on the context and namespace setup

+How to extract real certificate data from an existing config

+How to fix common problems like missing contexts, bad paths, or permission issues

+This lab is ideal for:

+Anyone preparing for Kubernetes certifications (CKA, CKAD)

+Engineers trying to understand cluster access control

+Anyone who's ever been confused by the structure or behavior of their kubeconfig file

+By the end of this lab, you'll not only know how to build a valid kubeconfig manually, but also how to confidently debug it when things go wrong.

 ## Setting Up My Test Environment

 First, I created a directory and started building my test kubeconfig: